 The Resort boasts three on-site restaurants, a wellness spa and a kid's concierge.
 If guests choose to indulge in spa services or mom and dad want to dine alone, the establishment offers free babysitting service.

-Because the resort is dedicated to its family-friendly reputation, welcome gifts are supplied for children upon arrival and educational activities are planned for youngsters throughout their stay.
+The resort is dedicated to being family-friendly, welcome gifts are supplied for children upon arrival and educational activities are planned for youngsters throughout their stay.
 These include free indoor and outdoor programs for children that include activities such as picture painting, balloon games, Frisbee tossing and coconut bowling.

 Children under six years of age eat free, and youngsters under 12 receive a 50 percent discount on children's menu selections.

 Phuket's beaches are the Island's primary attraction due to their beauty and cleanliness.
 However, exercising caution is still important for families.
 Below are some safety tips for those who want to enjoy the water:

 Fortunately, the wonders of Phuket are by and large free of stinging jellyfish and other marine life that can pose a danger to swimmers.
 However, small jellyfish can deliver tiny stings which cause redness and itching.
 In rare cases, box jellyfish have been noted on the eastern end of the island, but thankfully this is a rare occurrence.

 Millions of visitors swim each year without serious incident on the Island.
 However, sea lice may be an issue in certain areas, and although they are not deadly, their bites can be an irritant.
 If sea lice or small jellyfish are present, it is usually enough to wear a T-shirt over one's bathing suit for protection against such bites.